nmarzagaodev/coding-problems/README.md

 ## Technologies Used

 The problems and tasks in this repository are implemented using a variety of programming languages, showcasing versatility and proficiency across different tech stacks.
-Some of the technologies utilized include:
+Some of the technologies utilized include (I plan on adding more):

 - C
 - Rust